Vending Machine Snacks That Actually Sell: A Data-Driven Guide for Operators

 🥇 A. Evergreen Bestsellers

-These are snacks that sell almost anywhere, anytime:
+These are the most popular snacks and most popular drinks that sell almost anywhere, anytime:

 These brands work because people recognize them instantly and trust the experience.
+The popularity of these popular brands and flavors drives their consistent sales.
 They’re also shelf-stable and widely distributed.

 🥗 B. Health-Conscious Options